(Last revised August 22, 2022)

 What is an approved carrier?

-Carriers must measure less than 20”x12”x9” (L x W x H) and must weigh less than 20lbs total including the animal.
+Carriers must measure less than 20”x12”x9” (L x W x H) and must weigh less than 20lbs total including the animal and fit completely in the underseat storage area (on the Legacy 600, as there is no underseat storage, carriers will be secured to aircraft seats).
 Passengers are responsible for providing a carrier for their pet, and this carrier will count as a passenger’s carry-on bag.
-On the Legacy600, pet carriers will be secured to aircraft seats.
 On the ERJ-135, pet carriers are not allowed on aircraft seats, unless a seat has been purchased for the pet.

 Is there a separate charge for pets?

-For a pet travelling in a carrier, a pet care charge of $300 will be applied to the booking for each pet per flight leg a passenger brings on board, other than registered service animals with proper documentation (see Section 9 Service Animals).
+Yes.
+An extra seat must be purchased (at the currently available fare) for dogs weighing more than 20 lbs.
+For a pet traveling in a carrier, a charge of $300 will be applied to the booking.
 In the case of international flights, additional charges may apply, and additional documentation may be required.

 How do passengers book a pet?